statelyai/xstate-tools/.changeset/neat-lamps-beam.md

 "stately-vscode": patch
 ---

-Typegen files will now be nested if you have file nesting enabled
+Added a setting and a helper prompt to enable file nesting of typegen files.